cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/using-jailbreakme-4.0.md

 pkgman: cydia
 ---

-JailbreakMe 4.0, when paired with UntetherHomeDepot, is capable of doing an untethered jailbreak on every 32-bit iOS device on firmware version 9.1 up to 9.3.4.
+JailbreakMe 4.0, when paired with EverUntether, is capable of doing an untethered jailbreak on every 32-bit iOS device on firmware version 9.1 up to 9.3.4.

 ## Running JailbreakMe 4.0